-DWI Attorneys in Utah
+DUI Lawyers in Utah

-If you have been charged with a DWI in Utah (also known as DUI), there are two things that you need to consider:
+Utah State SealIf you have been charged with a DUI in Utah (Driving Under the Influence), there are two things that you need to consider:

-Take your drunk driving charge very seriously.
+Step OneTake your drunk driving charge very seriously.

-A conviction for a DWI in Utah will have long lasting consequences.
+Step TwoA conviction for a DUI in Utah will have long lasting consequences.
 A criminal record can affect your employment, your future, and your personal freedom.

 Your inquiry is both free and confidential.

 In any criminal case, time is a critical factor to winning your case.
 You should speak with an attorney as soon as possible and allow your legal representative ample time to research the facts of your case and begin building your defense.
-Contact a Utah DWI attorney now by finding a local attorney in the county you were arrested or by simply calling 1-800-852-8005.
+Contact a Utah DUI attorney now by finding a local attorney in the county you were arrested or by simply calling 1-800-852-8005.
 You can also submit a consultation form found on the side of this page.

 What Happens To First Time Offenders in Utah?

-Utah DWI First Offender
+Utah DUI First Offender

 First time offenders may be sentenced to at least 48 consecutive hours in jail, or compensatory work service (community service) of no less than 48 hours.
 Another alternative may be required participation in a home-monitoring service.
-A first DWI offense in Utah can be fined up to $1,000, and no less than $700.
+A first DUI offense in Utah can be fined up to $1,000, and no less than $700.
 However, a University of Utah study showed judges were ordering jail time in about half of the cases, imposed fines in only about 60 percent of the cases.

 Administrative Penalties

-Driver’s License Suspension: If a request for a hearing with the Utah Driver License Division is not made then your driver’s license will be suspended 30 days after your arrest for DWI for 18 months.
+Driver’s License Suspension: If a request for a hearing with the Utah Driver License Division is not made then your driver’s license will be suspended 30 days after your arrest for DUI for 18 months.

 If a hearing is scheduled and the Utah Driver License Division finds that the driver refused to submit to a chemical (breath, blood, or urine) test to determine BAC, then the Utah Driver License Division will revoke the driver’s license for 18 months beginning on the date of the hearing.